 Zero Deployment behavior is possible due to peer class loading (P2P class loading), a special distributed ClassLoader in Ignite for inter-node byte-code exchange.
 With peer-class-loading enabled, you don't have to manually deploy your Java or Scala code on each node in the grid and re-deploy it each time it changes.

-A code example like below would run on all remote nodes due to peer class loading, without any explicit deployment step.
+Code like the following would run on all remote nodes due to peer class loading, without any explicit deployment step.

 IgniteCluster cluster = ignite.cluster(); // Compute instance over remote nodes.
 IgniteCompute compute = ignite.compute(cluster.forRemotes()); // Print hello message on all remote nodes. compute.broadcast(() -> System.out.println("Hello node: " + cluster.localNode().id()));